Ecommerce SEO Audit: A Complete Step-by-Step Guide (2026)

 SE Ranking Website Audit tool

-SE Ranking provides a quick picture of the technical and on-page SEO problems affecting a website and shows issues with indexation, web page speed, and internal linking, plus what types of metadata should be optimized.
-Recommendations for actionable and prioritized fixes are made to provide detailed management of large sites with numerous categories and products, leading to improved search engine rankings.
+SE Ranking provides a quick picture of the technical and on-page SEO problems affecting a website.
+It shows issues with indexation, web page speed, internal linking, metadata, and rankings.
+Its recommendations can help manage large sites with numerous categories and products, especially when the audit needs a prioritized list of fixes for search engine rankings.

 Semrush Site Audit Tool

-Semrush Site Audit enables you to identify errors in technical SEO practices on a larger scale.
-It will crawl large e-commerce websites to identify issues such as crawling or duplicate content, broken links, and performance issues.
-This also integrates with target keywords and competitor analysis to enable businesses to connect the data from the site audit to broader e-commerce SEO tactics.
+Semrush Site Audit helps identify technical SEO errors at scale.
+It can crawl large ecommerce websites to flag issues such as crawl errors, duplicate pages, broken links, HTTPS problems, redirect chains, and performance issues.
+It also integrates with keyword and competitor analysis, helping businesses connect site audit data to broader ecommerce SEO tactics.

 Screaming Frog SEO Spider